ivadomed/multimodal-registration/README.md

 ## Description

 This repository contains a file `train_synthmorph.py` allowing to easily use the SynthMorph method to train a contrast-invariant registration model from a config file (.json).
-Some additional files are provided to perform registration starting from volumes of any size (pre-processing step included in the registration file) and to be able to generate unregistered volumes by applying a deformation field synthesized from noise distribution.
+Some additional files are provided to perform registration starting from volumes of any size (pre-processing steps included in the registration file) and to be able to generate unregistered volumes by applying a deformation field synthesized from noise distribution.

 In addition, different pipelines (.sh shell script) are provided: `pipeline_bids_register_evaluate.sh`, `pipeline_bids_register_evaluate_opt_affine.sh`, ...
 These pipelines offer a framework for T2w volume registration to T1w volume for each subject of any dataset following the Brain Imaging Data Structure ([BIDS](https://bids.neuroimaging.io/)) convention.
 Evaluation tools are included in the pipeline (using different features from the Spinal Cord Toolbox ([SCT](https://spinalcordtoolbox.com/)) to assess the registration results, focusing on the spinal cord.